Serialcomms/Raspberry-Pico-SDK-USB/README.md

 Extensive debug/log reporting via UART0 has been provided in lieu of an external hardware USB protocol analyser.

 Synchronous (blocking) and Asynchronous (interrupt-driven) transmission functions are provided.
+Multipacket transfers are currently supported in Pico-to-Host direction only.

 No attempt to optimise memory usage, code size, style or performance has been made at this stage.